Meet the 2021-2022 KQED Media Literacy InnovatorsMeet the 2021-2022 KQED Media Literacy Innovators

 Forest Hills High School

-Dr. Aspen B. Mock is an English language arts educator at Forest Hills Junior-Senior High School in Sidman, Pennsylvania.
+Dr. Aspen B. Mock is an English language arts educator at Forest Hills Junior-Senior High School in Western PA.
 Dr. Mock’s educational philosophy and approach is to provide a creative, collaborative educational environment and writing community with a focus on 21st century skills, service-learning and critical thinking.
-She currently teaches composition 9 and AP Literature & Composition 12, is an ACE adjunct instructor for Pennsylvania Highlands Community College, and is a member of the Leader In Me leadership team.
-She holds the following certifications: PBS Media Literacy Educator Certification, K-12 Principal Certificate, National Geographic Certified Educator, Nearpod Certified Educator, Flipgrid Certified Educator, Certified Microsoft Innovative Educator, Google Certified Educator, Apple Teacher, Newsela Certified Teacher and Trainer, Symbaloo PD Certified Teacher & Trainer, SAS Integration Trainer (PA Dept. of Ed.) and Common Sense Educator.
-She connects with other educators using the Twitter handle @AB_Mock.
+Her doctorate is in educational leadership and administration; her dissertation focuses on creativity.
+She currently teaches Language Arts 7, composition 9 and AP Literature & Composition 12, is an ACE adjunct instructor for Pennsylvania Highlands Community College, and is a member of the Leader In Me leadership team.
+She holds the following certifications: PBS Media Literacy Educator Certification, K-12 Principal Certificate, National Geographic Certified Educator, Nearpod Certified Educator, Flipgrid Certified Educator, Certified Microsoft Innovative Educator, Google Certified Educator, Apple Teacher, and Common Sense Educator.
+She is also a Yoga Alliance registered yoga teacher and children’s yoga teacher.
+She is a playwright who has had two plays staged for major charitable organizations and is a volunteer for United Nations Women.
+She is a national co-leader for the international group, WomenEd.
+Currently, she is working on a National Geographic Education grant to empower students to write and publish an Explorer Mindset children’s book.
+She enjoys spending time playing, laughing, dancing, singing and exploring the world with her two amazing daughters.
+She connects with other educators by speaking/attending conferences, and using the Twitter handle @AB_Mock.

 San Marino High School